Gary Peters: Tenure

 Peters was participating in the certification of the 2021 United States Electoral College vote count on January 6, 2021, when Trump supporters stormed the United States Capitol.
 Along with other senators and staff, Peters was evacuated from the Senate floor when rioters breached the Capitol.
 From a secured location, he tweeted that the attacks were "dangerous, unacceptable and an attack on our democracy—and must stop."
-Peters blamed Trump, calling him "a clear and present danger" and calling for his immediate removal from office through the 25th amendment of the U.S. Constitution or impeachment.
+Peters blamed Trump, calling him "a clear and present danger" and calling for his immediate removal from office by impeachment or the Twenty-fifth Amendment to the United States Constitution.
 Peters also called for investigations into the security and intelligence failure that resulted in the breaching of the Capitol and the five deaths.
 He led the investigation as chair of the Senate Homeland Security and Governmental Affairs Committee.

+Peters and Senator John Kennedy co-sponsored the Ending Improper Payments to Deceased People Act, which required the Social Security Administration to share its Death Master File with the Treasury Department's Do Not Pay system to ensure dead Americans could not continue to receive aid from the federal government.
+The law helped stop $99 million in improper payments to dead people in 2025.